How To Teach a LEGO Class for Homeschool Co-Op

 I bought two LEGO Bricks and More Creative Buckets.
 Each bucket has 790 pieces.

-I also bought extra wheels from Ebay for our car day.
+I also bought extra wheels from Ebay for our car day, but you can also easily find them on Amazon now.

 LEGO Class Syllabus